thatlr/Delphi-SupportUnits/README.md

 (I care for thread-safety and low fragmentation, but not so much for ultimate performance.
 As the Windows heap is used by most
 Visual C/C++ programs through the standard malloc implementation in msvcrt.dll, it should be fine for this requirements.)

+It is perhaps worth mentioning that using it with my Tasks demo (see the Delphi-Tasks repository) significantly increases the performance (12.5 to 5.8 seconds, with 24 cores).
+I wasn't expecting that and it took me a while to find out where the difference comes from.
+Maybe its due to some alignment or cache-line effects, or maybe the implementation is simply better.

 ## CorrectLocale